 Getting the Meat

 Now that you have the gear, you need the meat.
 It’s important to get high quality meat.
+There are 8 primal cuts of beef.
 Most folks think of steak in a nice marbled ribeye, t-bone, or perhaps sirloin or strip steak.
 Personally, ribeye is king and that is usually what I opt for.

 No matter which cut you choose, take a minute to consider how rare or well done you like your steaks.
 If you like ’em rare, you’ll want to find a steak that is at least 1 in thick.
 Opting for steaks that are thinner than an inch makes it very hard to that nice red center and exterior crust.
 I look for steaks that are about 1.5-2in thick and go for medium rare center.